 There are a number of committees within the Federal Administrative Court.
 They are assigned different tasks:

-- The Federal Administrative Court also has representative bodies for the interests of severely disabled employees, young employees and apprentices.
+- At the Federal Administrative Court, representative bodies for the interests of severely disabled employees, young employees and apprentices are elected.